STUDY JAPANESE ONLINE WITH NATIVES HERE

 Yakisoba - Fried Noodles

-The word Yakisoba literally means "fried noodles".
+The word Yakisoba literally means "fried noodles."
 This dish is widely consumed and appreciated in many parts of the world, especially in Brazil.
-It is a street food, present in festivals and fairs.
+It is a street food, present at festivals and fairs.

-Yakisoba is a simple dish, basically made with noodles sautéed with vegetables and meats.
+Yakissoba is a simple dish, basically made with fried noodles with vegetables and meats.
 Always well seasoned and with a specific sauce.
-Chinese noodles used in Ramen Soup called chuukamen approaching the lamen.
+The Chinese noodles used in yakissoba are called chuukamen, which is similar to lamen.

 There are variations like yakiudon made with thick noodles.
-Yakisoba is so famous and succulent that it is often sold inside a bun at convenience stores called yakisoba bread.
+Yakisoba is so famous and succulent that it is often sold inside a bread at convenience stores called yakisoba pan.

 Tokoroten - Seaweed noodles